core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Authentication Credentials ## {#sec-pub-key-format}

 The authentication credentials of the endpoints in a group MUST be encoded according to the format used in the group, as indicated by the Authentication Credential Format parameter in the Common Context.
 The authentication credential of the Group Manager SHOULD be encoded according to that same format.
-The used format MUST provide the public key as well as the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+The used format MUST provide the public key as well as a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

    If the group uses only the pairwise mode, then the public key algorithm is the Pairwise Key Agreement Algorithm used in the group, else the Signature Algorithm used in the group.

-   If the authentication credentials are X.509 certificates {{RFC7925}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.
+   If the authentication credentials are X.509 certificates {{RFC5280}} or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, the public key algorithm is fully described by the "algorithm" field of the "SubjectPublicKeyInfo" structure, and by the "subjectPublicKeyAlgorithm" element, respectively.

    If authentication credentials are CBOR Web Tokens (CWTs) or CWT Claims Sets {{RFC8392}}, the public key algorithm is fully described by a COSE key type and its "kty" and "crv" parameters.